bedmison/OpenDSA/RST/en/CS3slides/Intro.rst

 .. slide:: Data Structure

-   * A data structure is the physical implementation of an ADT.
+   * A data structure is the physical implementation of an Abstract Data Type (ADT).
       * Each operation associated with the ADT is implemented by one or more subroutines in the implementation.
    * Data structure usually refers to an organization for data in main